veeambestpractise/best-practices-guide/infrastructure_hardening/infrastructure_hardening.md

 ### Educate your Staff
 By deploying an employee awareness training you make sure that your employees are aware of strange behavior and of their critical roles in protecting the organization’s services and data.
 This is not only for the IT department, but for everyone within the organization, because every organization is becoming an IT company rapidly.

+[^1]: KISS is an acronym for "Keep it simple, stupid" as a design principle noted by the U.S. Navy in 1960.
+The KISS principle states that most systems work best if they are kept simple rather than made complicated; therefore simplicity should be a key goal in design and unnecessary complexity should be avoided.
+A simple design is easier to overview and to secure as a whole.
+[Wikipedia](https://en.wikipedia.org/wiki/KISS_principle)